ray2day/ray2day/README.md

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) a .NET developer and graphic designer/desktop publisher.

 For my development skills: In December 2021 I graduated post bachelor C# programming at Avans hoge school (HBO).
 Next to that I am doing a lot of self-study to improve my C# and .NET coding skills.
-At the moment I am working in on a project of social interest.
+At the moment I am working as volunteer in a team on a project of social interest.
 This will take until November.
-Next to gaining work experience in a team and under supervision, it is possible for me to do more self-study and also obtain my Scrum (PSM1) and Microsoft certificates.
+Next to gaining work experience, it is possible for me to do more self-study and obtain my Scrum (PSM1) and Microsoft certificates also.

 For my graphic skills: I am an expert using software like Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have a lot of experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.